josephting/mocha-suite-level-skipping/README.md

-# Suite Level Skipping on Mocha
+# Suite Level Skipping on Mocha (Page Level)

-Example of using hooks to skip entire suite when encountering a fail.
+Example of using hooks to skip entire test file when encountering a fail.

 Looking at the result below, you can see that:

-- Test will resume if the suite name is different despite of them being described within the same file.
-- Test will resume if the filename is different despite of them having the same suite name.
-- Able to run through all the suite and skip the remaining tests within a suite when encountering any fails within that specific suite.
+- Whenever a test fail, the whole test file will be skipped.

 ## Result